datapointchris/ichrisbirch/deploy/README.md

 # Deploy the project in professional fashion

+Note: If you are getting ModuleNotFoundError: No module named 'cachecontrol' when running poetry:
+`sudo apt install python3-cachecontrol`

 Note: If you are getting supervisor.sock no such file, make sure directories and files for logs are created.

 Note: If you get bind() to 0.0.0.0:80 failed (98: Address already in use)